puneeth072003/puneeth072003/README.md

 [![An image of @puneeth072003's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/puneeth072003)](https://holopin.io/@puneeth072003)

 Hi, I’m Puneeth, and I’m a bit obsessed with open‑source.
-Most of my free time disappears into reading in libraries, poking around repos, and breaking things (then _usually_ fixing them), all happily powered by a strict daily caffeine quota that keeps my brain compiling, the fingers typing, and the side‑quests into random  rabbit holes running at full speed.
+Most of my free time disappears into reading in libraries (places filled with books and quiet corners to get lost in), poking around repos, and breaking things (then _usually_ fixing them), all happily powered by a strict daily caffeine quota that keeps my brain compiling, the fingers typing, and the side‑quests into random  rabbit holes running at full speed.

 ### Public projects I am happy to have contributed to
 Though I just did a few commits, the real heroes are the maintainers!